BenjiFischman/PosterityClarity/README.md

 -BF

 P.S.
 My middle name is Rice, so to be concise, I suffice a precise optimist.
+Disclaimer: DISTRIBUTED AS IS FOR ARTIFACT PURPOSES ONLY.
+CONSENT OF THE CREATOR TO BUILD ON THIS SOFTWARE IS PROHIBITED (I.E., NO LISCENSE)
 June 3rd (+/-)2 2021
 # Facebook Scraper
 ### A web scraper for Facebook utilizing Node.js